 How is the Principal paid off?

 Paying off the principal depends on the structure of the loan.
 For instance, title and payday loans are designed to be repaid in one lump sum.
-(This is difficult for many borrowers, which is one of the reasons these kinds of loans have been labelled as predatory).
+(This is difficult for many borrowers, which is one of the reasons these kinds of loans have been labeled as predatory).

 With a typical installment loan, the principal is paid off in a series of regular payments.
 There is a pre-set loan term, oftentimes anywhere from 6 to 60 months, and there is also a pre-set payment schedule, usually monthly.
 In this type of structure, the payments are all of equal size.
 In many cases, this structure is also amortizing.